letallbewell/mygrad/README.md

 ## Future Goals

-1. Extend the `Value` class to a tensor `Tensor` class to natively support matrix operations.
+1. Extend the `Value` class to a `Tensor` class to natively support matrix operations.
 2. Add convolutional filers and recurrent neural networks.
 3. Attempt MNIST dataset.